 You’re neglecting to assess all the critical factors that go into crafting a winning executive resume, and overlooking all the benefits beyond the actual resume.

-Working one-on-one with an experienced professional who understands today’s job search landscape, helps set you up to succeed in your job search, by preparing you to communicate your unique value when you network and interview.
+Working one-on-one with an experienced professional who understands today’s executive job search landscape, helps set you up to succeed in your job search.
+It prepares you to communicate your unique value when you network and interview.

 Many of us have been career professionals for many years.
 We’ve amassed a wealth of knowledge to help our clients demystify today’s executive job search experience.

-We’ve extended the kinds of services we offer to include online identity building, online job search, social media/social networking, and other strategies to help clients stand out from their competition.
-And we know what hiring decision makers want to see in resumes.
+We’ve extended the kinds of services we offer to include online identity building, online branding, social media/social networking, and other strategies to help clients stand out from their competition.
+And we know what hiring decision makers want to see in resumes, social networking and online presence.

-We help our clients uncover and focus on what differentiates them from their competition and what makes them valuable in the job market.
-Given the fact that many clients who come to us have just been laid off or have been floundering in job search for some time, having someone to champion you through is a powerful bonus.
+We help our clients uncover and focus on what makes them a good fit for their target employers.
+Many of our clients have just been laid off or have been floundering in job search for some time.
+Having someone to champion them through is a powerful bonus.

 Deciding on which resume writer to work with requires the same thought as making any major financial decision.
-Along with asking friends and colleagues to recommend a writer, you need to do research and weigh all the issues and finer points.
+Along with asking friends and colleagues to recommend a writer/strategist, do some research and weigh all the issues and finer points.

 It’s all about knowing just what you’re getting for your investment.